google/cel-spec/doc/langdef.md

 ### Name Resolution

-A CEL expression is parsed in the scope of a specific protocol buffer package, which controls the interpretation of names.
+A CEL expression is parsed in the scope of a specific protocol buffer package or message, which controls the interpretation of names.
 The scope is set by the application context of an expression.
 A CEL expression can contain simple names as in `a` or qualified names as in `a.b`.
 The meaning of such expressions is a combination of one or more of:

 *   Variables and Functions: some simple names refer to variables in the execution context, standard functions, or other name bindings provided by